SystemIntegration/Android-OCR-Reader/README.md

 ## Deployment
 - Via Android Studio, after Open project.
-- build gradle.
+- Build gradle.
-- click on "Run app" and install apk to device.
+- Click on "Run app" and install apk to device.
-- allow needed permission for Camera and Externl storage regarding permission as need it to use.
+- Allow needed permission for Camera and Externl storage regarding permission as need it to use.

 ## RunApp
 - After install App on device allow needed permission